 A Pilling defect occurs when the plaster from some portion of the surface comes off and a patch is formed.
 Pilling is formed mainly due to bond failure between successive. coats of plaster.

 - Use the class A bricks in the construction.

-- Avoid the use of the salty water for the plastering.
+- Avoid the use of salty water for the plastering.

-- The efflorescence is removed from the brick before start the plastering work.
+- The efflorescence is removed from the brick before starting the plastering work.

-- The bricks are properly wet before the use in the construction of the wall.
+- The bricks are properly wet before use in the construction of the wall.

-- The curing of the plastering surface is properly done after the plastering completed.
+- The curing of the plastering surface is properly done after the plastering is completed.

 The main reason for the dampness is the water comes from the ground and the water comes from the outer surface in the form of rain etc.

-Another reason is sometimes the workmanship is poor so the pot is created on the floor surface of the terrace, so the rainwater or the sprinkling water is stored on it and this water is penetrated in the slab and it causes the dampness in the ceiling of the house.
+Another reason is sometimes the workmanship is poor so the pot is created on the floor surface of the terrace, so the rainwater or the sprinkling water is stored on it and this water has penetrated the slab and it causes dampness in the ceiling of the house.

-- The steel used in the construction, its corrosion starts.
+- The steel used in the construction, corrosion starts.

-- The decay of the wood, which is used in the windows and doors, cupboard, flooring, etc.
+- The decay of the wood, which is used in the windows and doors, cupboards, flooring, etc.

 - Plastering work is defecting from it.

-- Flooring marbles or the flooring tiles are damage from it.
+- Flooring marble or the flooring tiles are damaged from it.

-- To protect the groundwater the bitumen or asphalt is used at the plinth level.
+- To protect the groundwater bitumen or asphalt is used at the plinth level.

-- Hollow brick masonry is useful to protect the rainwater.
+- Hollow brick masonry is useful to protect rainwater.

-The termites are the biggest enemy of the wood.
+Termites are the biggest enemy of wood.
 It decays the wood.
-So to protect the building or structure from the termite there are two steps:-
+So to protect the building or structure from the termite there are two steps

 - Treatment of the soil present at the construction site

-1. Treatment of the soil present at construction site:
+1. Treatment of the soil present at the construction site

 - The chemical dissolves in the water and the spray on the soil at the plinth level.